 For some people, returning to the environment they lived in prior to their time in a rehabilitation treatment facility simply isn’t feasible.
 They might not have a job or any other source of financial security they can tap into to take care of themselves.
 Others may simply just not feel ready to return.

 The stress of any of these situations can threaten long-term recovery.
-Transitional living can serve as a bridge to help buy these people more time to be ready for independent living, and they are typically less regimented than inpatient residential care.
+Sober living can serve as a bridge to help buy these people more time to be ready for independent living, and they are typically less regimented than inpatient residential care.